sukanyasmeher/sfal-vsd/AdvancedPhysicalDesign.md

 <details>
   <summary> Lab </summary>

+Steps to open the CMOS Inverter layout in Magic
 1. Change the directory to OpenLane directory  where the lab will be done `/home/vsduser/Desktop/work/tools/openlane_working_dir/openlane`.
 2. Clone the repository https://github.com/nickson-jose/vsdstdcelldesign which has custom inverter design into the directory
    ```